OctopusDeploy/docs/src/pages/docs/infrastructure/accounts/azure/index.md

 1. Next you need your **Application ID**.
   - If you have created an AAD registered application, navigate to **Azure Active Directory ➜ App Registrations**, click **View all applications**, select the app and copy the **Application ID**.
 Please note, the Azure UI defaults to **Owned Applications** tab.
 Click the **All Applications** tab to view all app registrations.
   - If you haven't created a registered app, navigate to **Azure Active Directory ➜ App Registrations**, click on **New registration** and add the details for your app, and click **Save**.
 Make note of the **Application ID**.
 3. Generate a one-time password by navigating to **Certificates & Secrets ➜ Certificates & Secrets**.
 Add a new **secret**, enter a description, and click **Save**.
 Make note of the displayed application password for use in Octopus.
-If you don’t want to accept the default one year expiry for the password, you can change the expiry date.
+If you don't want to accept the default one year expiry for the password, you can change the expiry date.

 You now have the following: